 The woman manager cannot facilitate the development of a vision in a vacuum.
 She has to be guided by the overall vision of DoE, as well as the vision of the provincial education department.

 EXERCISE:

 What is the vision of DoE?
-How does this relate to the vision of your provincial department? now does this relate to the vision of your provincial department.
+How does this relate to the vision of your provincial department?

 TYPES OF VISION STATEMENTS

 There are a couple of ways in which a vision can be cast, namely: